-It turns out that architecting and deploying an artificial neural network is very similar to practicing a successful leadership strategy.
-Foundational principles such as adaptive learning through feedback make them very similar.
-To improve business outcomes, successful leaders actively solicit feedback from their customers and teams.
-Neural networks depend on feedback loops to deliver valuable insights.
-A good neural network has to be efficient, accurate, verifiable, robust, ethical, tamper-proof, explainable, just as a good leadership approach has to be nimble, scalable, effective yet maintain transparency and integrity.
-As good leaders can thrive within the messiness, navigating ambiguity, and rapidly leading change within organizations to deliver results, artificial neural networks outperform other machine learning techniques when dealing with messy volumes of unstructured data such as images, audio, and text.
+Moreover, a good neural network has to be efficient, accurate, verifiable, robust, ethical, and tamper-proof.
+In contrast, a good leadership approach has to be nimble, scalable, and effective yet maintain transparency and integrity.
+Additionally, just as good leaders can thrive in the messiness of navigating ambiguity and leading change within organizations to deliver results, artificial neural networks outperform machine learning techniques when dealing with messy volumes of unstructured data such as images, audio, and text.

 As breakthroughs in artificial neural networks have made way for deep learning in recent years, companies across all industries are implementing this technology as part of their AI strategy.
-Deep learning has enabled a wide range of new advanced smart services in consumer and industrial applications from sentiment analysis in customer service to image recognition in retail, surveillance, autonomous vehicle driver safety, healthcare, and so on.
+Deep learning has enabled a wide range of new advanced smart services in consumer and industrial applications, from sentiment analysis in customer service to image recognition in retail, surveillance, autonomous vehicle driver safety, healthcare, etc.

-Artificial neural networks are a powerful AI approach that allows computers to learn from input data without having to be explicitly programmed.
-The neural network draws inspiration from the biology of the brain, can learn on its own, making machines more human-like, transmitting information between layers of so-called artificial neurons, hence better known as Artificial Neural Network (ANN).
+Artificial neural networks are a powerful AI approach that allows computers to learn from input data without being explicitly programmed.
+The neural network draws inspiration from the biology of the brain and can learn on its own, making machines more human-like, transmitting information between layers of so-called artificial neurons, better known as Artificial Neural Networks (ANN).

-ANNs take a layered approach to process information and make decisions.
+ANNs take a layered approach to processing information and making decisions.
 In its basic form, an ANN can have only three layers of neurons: the input layer (data ingestion point), the hidden layer (processing point), and the output layer (decision point).
 ANNs can often get more complex with multiple hidden layers.
-When there are more than three layers, we refer to it as deep learning.
-Whether it’s three layers or more, information flows from one layer to another creating a relay of information flow.
+We refer to it as deep learning when there are more than three layers.
+Whether it’s three layers or more, information flows from one layer to another, creating a relay of information flow.
 Deep artificial neural networks are a set of algorithms that have set new records in accuracy.

-For a neural network to learn, there must be an element of feedback involved—in a similar way as humans learn by being told what they are doing right or wrong.
-Once you have trained the artificial neural network with enough learning examples, it reaches a point where you can present it with an entirely new set of inputs it has never seen before and examine how it responds.
+For a neural network to learn, there must be an element of feedback involved—similar to humans learning by being told what they are doing right or wrong.
+So, once you have trained the artificial neural network with enough learning examples, it reaches a point where you can present it with an entirely new set of inputs it has never seen before and examine how it responds.
+Amazing right?

-To further crystallize the idea, let’s break up ANN components at various phases of the development process and see how they relate to a leadership strategy in a simple step-by-step approach.
-Each action of an ANN in the figure below corresponds to a leadership action shown on the right.
-It’s worth noting that this process on the left is generally applicable to designing any AI/ML models not limited to neural networks.
-Feedback loops are predominantly characteristic of ANNs and are an important component of effective ANNs and successful leadership strategies.
+Each action of an ANN corresponds to a leadership action shown on the right.
+It’s worth noting that this process on the left generally applies to designing AI/ML models, not limited to neural networks.
+However, feedback loops are predominantly characteristic of ANNs and are an important component of effective ANNs and successful leadership strategies.